Topstep Funded Account Rules Are Explained in Detail for Traders

 • The scaling plan restricts the number of contracts you can trade based on your account balance to prevent over-leverage.

-• Payout rules allow withdrawals after five winning days in Express, and daily payouts up to 100% of the balance in Live after 30 winning days.
+• Payout rules allow withdrawals after five winning days in Express, and daily payouts of up to 100% of the trader’s share of the account balance in Live after 30 winning days.

 • News trading is permitted, but all risks from slippage or volatility fall entirely on the trader.